 - Place sealed container in your garbage bag and seal; and

 - Local city departments or waste haulers may have other requirements.

 - Some hospitals, clinics, pharmacies, and HIV street outreach programs

 may dispose of used needles and syringes.
 Call your nearest facility

 - Some pharmacies and sanitation companies sell disposal boxes and

 kits.
-Call your nearest facility or MAP AIDSLine for more information.
+Call your nearest facility for more information.